-I occasionally receive requests for trial lessons from students who expect me to produce a miracle by getting them to speak fluent English in three months.
+I occasionally receive messages from students who expect me to produce a miracle by getting them to speak fluent English in three months.

 WHAT DOES IT MEAN TO BE “FLUENT” IN A LANGUAGE?

-Typical definitions on the Internet tend to point towards “speaking a language quickly without any hesitation.”
+Typical definitions of fluency on the Internet tend to point towards “speaking a language quickly without any hesitation.”

 Well, such a definition is off the mark for a few reasons.
-Firstly, I have met quite a few English language learners who spoke like speed trains but had absolutely no control over grammar and intonation, while their vocabulary and collocation range was extremely limited.
+Firstly, I have met quite a few English language learners who spoke like speed trains.
+However, they had absolutely no control over grammar and intonation, while their vocabulary and collocation range was extremely limited.

 When it comes to hesitation, it can be very context-dependent.
 Sometimes, language learners hesitate because they can’t recall words or grammatical structures.
 They might also stumble on their words because they have no, or little, knowledge or interest in the topic being spoken about.
 Even native speakers of a language hesitate!